keithy/st-ulid/README.md

+# st-ulid
+#### BaseEncoder

+A universal encoder/decoder supporting a variety of character sets with arbitrary bit width's

+crockford (32) is used for ulid's
-# st-ulid  --  ulid implementation in smalltalk
+### ulid implementation in smalltalk

 A Variant on the standard Ulid, that is better (by some definiton of better) and backwards compatible.